Cybersecurity matters now more than ever. Changing your culture can be a challenge, but it’s worth it in the long run. Try these 6 steps.

-DevSecOps incorporates security at code level.
+DevSecOps incorporates security at the code level.
 You’d be surprised at the number of businesses who regret not building security in from the start.
 While it’s good to be swift and efficient in the implementation phase, you certainly don’t want to rush things, all this will do is leave you even more open to security flaws.
 Be thorough, and remember to stress the importance of a security-first/security-always approach as outlined in the DevSecOps Manifesto.

 Highlight leaders within your organization

 Heard the expression, lead by example?
 It starts with people at the top and works like a funnel; those with an authoritative voice within your organisation have the upper-hand when it comes to being able to influence others.
 The more buy-in you can get for a security culture, the better.